-All Horizontal Facility actions will address cross-cutting issues such as gender mainstreaming, protection of minorities and vulnerable groups and foresees the engagement of civil society organisations in the implementation of the Horizontal Facility.
+All Horizontal Facility actions address cross-cutting issues such as gender mainstreaming, protection of minorities and vulnerable groups and foresee the engagement of civil society organisations in the implementation of the programme.

 Who coordinates the Horizontal Facility II?

-A co-ordination mechanism between the Council of Europe, European Union, Council of Europe Field Offices, European Union Delegations and the so-called Horizontal Facility Beneficiary Co-ordinators (officials of the Ministries of Foreign Affairs or European Integration Offices appointed by the authorities of the beneficiaries concerned to act as focal points for the implementation of the Horizontal Facility) has been established to ensure inclusive and comprehensive co-ordination between the Council of Europe, the European Union, the stakeholders and partners in the jurisdictions concerned as well as with other international organisations.
+A co-ordination mechanism between the Council of Europe, European Union, Council of Europe Field Offices, European Union Delegations and the so-called Horizontal Facility Beneficiary Co-ordinators (officials of the Ministries of Foreign Affairs or European Integration Offices appointed by the authorities of the Beneficiaries to act as focal points for the implementation of the Horizontal Facility) has been established to ensure inclusive and comprehensive co-ordination between the Council of Europe, the European Union, stakeholders and partners in the jurisdictions concerned, as well as with other international organisations.

-This co-ordination mechanism will ensure synergies with other existing and planned actions in the region and will ensure tangible and sustainable results Horizontal Facility for the final beneficiaries and the general public.
+This co-ordination mechanism ensures synergies with other existing and planned actions in the region and facilitates the Horizontal Facility’s tangible and sustainable results for the beneficiaries and the general public.

 More information about the Horizontal Facility II